 Learn how to make turkey stock for your Thanksgiving feast and you’ll never buy store-bought again!
 So easy, can be made ahead, and adds so much flavor to your stuffing and gravy.

 Roasted Homemade Turkey Stock: A Make-Ahead Staple for Thanksgiving

 The Season for Scratch Cooking

 While I am always one for shortcuts, especially for mid-week meals, on Thanksgiving I focus on cooking as much from scratch as I can.
-And I learned long ago that cooking on the actual day, except for the turkey and gravy, is a non-starter for me.
-I just get too tired.
-So I do a little bit each day, with the most work done the two days prior.
-Even when I was working full time out of the house, I started cooking at night — I was exhausted, but it was better than a marathon on the actual day.
+And I learned long ago that cooking on the actual day, except for the turkey and gravy, is not the best approach for me.
+So I do a little bit each day (download my planner), with the most work done the two days prior.
+Even when I was working full time out of the house, I started cooking at night — it was better than a marathon on Thanksgiving day.